Last Updated on February 6, 2021

 A Cavapoo (or Cavoodle) is a cross between the Cavalier King Charles Spaniel and the popular poodle.
 The two dog breeds are generally mixed to produce a hypoallergenic pooch that doesn’t shed.
 The Maltipoo is a cross between the fun-loving Maltese and the intelligent Toy or Miniature Poodle.
 The goal is a small dog that is smart, playful, loving and affectionate.

 As with humans, puppies will either exhibit traits from the genes of one parent over the other or a happy mix of both.
 When it comes to genetics, there is no way to determine which genes will be inherited from each parent.
 The way that human owners interact with their canine friends has a lot to do with traits and personality.

-Whether you decide on a Cavapoo or a Maltipoo, it’s important to look for a trusted breeder familiar with genetics.
-An inexperienced or irresponsible one can result in a yappy tyrant that is hard to train and comes with a host of costly health problems.
+When deciding between a Cavapoo and Maltipoo, it’s important to look for a trusted breeder familiar with genetics.
+An inexperienced or irresponsible one can result in a yappy tyrant that is not easy to train and comes with a host of costly health problems.
 But with a little luck, you’ll get the intelligence of a poodle and the beauty and even temperament of the Cavalier King Charles Spaniel in a Cavapoo.
 And with a Maltipoo, you should expect a smart, loyal fun-loving companion.

 Cavapoo vs Maltipoo Size